Multan: 1848 Multan Revolt

-The 1848 Multan Revolt and subsequent Siege of Multan began on 19 April 1848 when local Sikhs loyal to Diwan Mulraj Chopra murdered two emissaries of the British Raj, Vans Agnew and Lieutenant Anderson.
+The 1848 revolt and subsequent siege of Multan began on 19 April 1848 when local Sikhs loyal to Diwan Mulraj Chopra murdered two emissaries of the British Raj, Vans Agnew and Lieutenant Anderson.
 The two British visitors were in Multan to attend a ceremony for Sardar Kahan Singh, who had been selected by the British East India Company to replace Diwan Mulraj Chopra as ruler of Multan.

 Rebellion engulfed the Multan region under the leadership of Mulraj Chopra and Sher Singh Attariwalla.
 The Multan Revolt triggered the start of the Second Anglo-Sikh War, during which the sajjada nashin of the Shrine of Bahauddin Zakariya sided with the British to help defeat the Sikh rebels.
 The revolt eventually resulted in the fall of the Sikh Empire in 1849.

 British Raj

 By December 1848, the British had captured portions of Multan city's outskirts, and destroyed the Multan Fort while bombarding the city.
 In January 1849, the British had amassed a force of 12,000 to conquer Multan.
 On 22 January 1849, the British had breached the walls of the Multan Fort, leading to the surrender of Mulraj and his forces to the British.
 The British conquest of the Sikh Empire was completed in February 1849, after the British victory at the Battle of Gujrat.
-Between the 1890s and 1920s, the British laid a vast network of canals in the Multan region, and throughout much of central and Southern Punjab province.
+Between the 1890s and 1920s, the British laid a vast network of canals in the Multan region and throughout much of central and Southern Punjab province.
 Thousands of "Canal Towns" and villages were built according to standardized plans throughout the newly irrigated swathes of land.

-Modern
+After independence of 1947

 Multan lost its very important position as soon as the British stronghold over the sub-continent grew stronger and stronger.
 Although peace prevailed in the region but no real progress was made.
-When independence was achieved in 1947 Multan was a forgotten region.
+After independence was achieved in 1947, Multan had become less significant politically.
+Though it was still 3rd largest district and division of the country but city and the large population of South Punjab region lacked self governance.
 The site of the Old Fort was in ruins.
 Thorny bushes and ditches were in plenty whispering the awful tale of its ruination.
 Majority of the roads were unmetalled and the sewerage system too defective to explain.

 The predominantly Muslim population supported Muslim League and Pakistan Movement.
 After the independence of Pakistan in 1947, the minority Hindus and Sikhs migrated to India en masse, while some Muslim refugees from the newly independent Republic of India settled in the city.
 Today, it is one of the country's six largest urban centres and remains an important settlement in the Southern Punjab.